deasterly/SSPB/WSINTRO.md

 ## What are the prerequisites for this workshop?
 1. Basic understanding of the PowerEdge Server platform
 2. Basic understanding of how a Command Line Interface (CLI) is used
+3. Taking the course "Intro to Linux" or similar **basic** Linux experience would be helpful

 ## What do I need for this workshop?
 1. **A good way to take notes**
 2. A computer connected to the corporate LAN or VPN to access the lab servers
     - IP address and login information will be provided later
 2. A web browser like Edge or Chrome
-3. An on-demand lab environment from the class "Introduction to Linux"
-    - Instructions for registration will be provided later
-4. Various files and links that will be provided as needed
+3. Various files and links that will be provided as needed

 [LAB INFORMATION](./WSLABINFO.md)